-Along these lines, my first book A Precarious Game: The Illusion of Dream Jobs in the Video Game Industry (forthcoming, Cornell University Press) tells the story of how a youthful start-up dream turns into a nightmare within the volatile context of finance capitalism.
+Along these lines, my first book A Precarious Game: The Illusion of Dream Jobs in the Video Game Industry (2020, Cornell University Press) tells the story of how a youthful start-up dream turns into a nightmare within the volatile context of finance capitalism.
 Contributing to media and cultural studies, game studies, labor studies, gender studies, and cultural theory, I explore the meaning of “loving” and “making a living” in the commercialized production cultures of digital media industries.
 The game developers I have observed and interviewed for a period of three years invariably love what they do, defining it as a “dream job.”
 This book interrogates the politics of this dream through the lens of inequality.
 It poses one main question: Who gets to play and who has to do the work in this industry?
 Grasping the personal, social, and emotional costs of racialized and gendered labor practices, I critique liberal conceptions of creativity and discourses around “quality of life” in this unpredictable industry.
 I offer new notions such as ludopolitics, emotional toxicity, and ludic religiosity to reveal workplace inequalities, precarity, and alienation in workers’ private lives.
 A Precarious Game proposes to consider game work as a matter of democracy.
 This is vital because employment is political and so is love of work.
 It ultimately invites the reader to demand our right to like work “just fine,” to consider universal basic income and unionization as a strategy, to deconstruct our naturalized commitment to work, and imagine love as a radically transformative force.
 At this critical juncture regarding the rise of artificial intelligence and the broader debates about “the future of work,” my book will have a significant interdisciplinary impact among scholars of game studies, media industry studies, and political economy of communication.

 Expanding the conceptual framework of A Precarious Game, I have introduced the work of Herbert Marcuse to the field of digital game studies.
 For example, in “One-Dimensional Creativity: A Marcusean Critique of Work and Play in the Video Game Industry” published in triple C: Communication, Capitalism & Critique (Bulut 2018), I theorized the dominant mode of production in the game industry as “one dimensional creativity.”
 In another article co-authored with Dr. Robert Mejia (Mejia and Bulut 2019), we have examined how casual games and the broader industry valorize play through the “cruel optimism” of both gameplayers and game workers.
 A shorter version of this piece was recently awarded New Philosopher’s quarterly writing award.
 These articles on the political economy of casual games and datafication of play builds on my earlier work (Bulut, Mejia, and McCarthy 2014) on how philanthropic digital games address complex historical problems in the Global South in Orientalist ways.